 Current business models are unsustainable

-What started as a small gap between revenue and capacity growth with 3G networks, threatens to be become a chasm for 4G network operators.
-Data services currently account for 30% of mobile revenue, yet they consume almost 50% of the wireless capacity (as illustrated in figure 2).
+What started as a small gap between revenue and capacity growth with 3G networks now threatens to be become a chasm for 4G network operators.
+Data services currently account for 30% of mobile revenue, yet they consume almost 50% of the wireless capacity (as illustrated in figure 2 above).
 As data services growth continues to accelerate, the decline in revenue per bit delivered will see an equivalent decrease.

 Data Usage and Revenue per bit (GB) Trends

-Figure 3: Relationship between subscriber data usage and service provider revenue/GB.4

-The traditional response by mobile operators has been to add additional T1/E1 leased lines or move to higher capacity OC-3/STM-1 circuits.
+The rapid increase in bandwidth per subscriber is driving revenue per bit to much lower levels.
+Figure 3: Relationship between subscriber data usage and service provider revenue/GB.4 The traditional response by mobile operators has been to add additional T1/E1 leased lines or move to higher capacity OC-3/STM-1 circuits.
 Applying this approach to next generation mobile, where bandwidth per base station will exceed 100 Mbps, would drive backhaul costs to unsustainable levels.
 Service providers operating traditional microwave backhaul networks struggle with high site leasing costs driven by large antennas and a substantial equipment footprint.
 Inefficient use of spectrum is another growing concern as spectrum leasing costs rise in response to decreasing availability.

-Finally, those operators looking to build their own fibre infrastructure generally have to contend with extremely high costs and painfully slow deployments.
+Those operators looking to build their own fiber infrastructure generally have to contend with extremely high costs and painfully slow deployments.
 Faced with these challenges and a need to evolve their current business model, mobile operators will look to monetize new high-value services.
-But in order to make this possible, they need to transform their network to one that is designed for the next generation of mobile applications.
-The other critical element to their evolution strategy is to reduce the cost per bit delivered - and since backhaul typically represents the largest cost in a mobile network5, implementing a lowest total cost of ownership backhaul solution will be a high priority.
+In order to make this possible, they need to transform their network to one that is designed for the next generation of mobile applications.
+The other critical element of their evolution strategy is to reduce the cost per bit delivered - and since backhaul typically represents the largest cost in a mobile network5, implementing the lowest total cost of ownership backhaul solution will be a high priority.